Stan Freberg: Animation

 Freberg began his career doing impersonations on Cliffie Stone's radio show in 1943.
 Freberg was employed as a voice actor in animation shortly after graduating from Alhambra High School.
-He began at Warner Brothers in 1944 by getting on a bus and asking the driver to let him off "in Hollywood".
+He began at Warner Bros.
+Cartoons in 1944 by getting on a bus and asking the driver to let him off "in Hollywood".
 As he describes in his autobiography, It Only Hurts When I Laugh, he got off the bus and found a sign that said "talent agency".
-He walked in, and the agents there arranged for him to audition for Warner Brothers cartoons where he was promptly hired.
+He walked in, and the agents there arranged for him to audition for Warner Bros. cartoons where he was promptly hired.
 Thus began Freberg's professional career in entertainment, which lasted for more than 70 years, all the way up to his death.

-His first notable cartoon voice work was in a Warner Brothers cartoon called For He's a Jolly Good Fala, which was recorded but never filmed (due to the death of Fala's owner, President Franklin D. Roosevelt), followed by Roughly Squeaking (1946) as Bertie; and in 1947, he was heard in It's a Grand Old Nag (Charlie Horse), produced and directed by Bob Clampett for Republic Pictures; The Goofy Gophers (Tosh), and One Meat Brawl (Grover Groundhog and Walter Winchell).
+His first notable cartoon voice work was in a Warner Bros. cartoon called For He's a Jolly Good Fala, which was recorded but never filmed (due to the death of Fala's owner, President Franklin D. Roosevelt), followed by Roughly Squeaking (1946) as Bertie; and in 1947, he was heard in It's a Grand Old Nag (Charlie Horse), produced and directed by Bob Clampett for Republic Pictures; Goofy Gophers (Tosh), and One Meat Brawl (Grover Groundhog and Walter Winchell).

 Freberg voiced the character of Junyer Bear, but the role was actually created by actor Kent Rogers in Bugs Bunny and the Three Bears (1944).
 After Rogers was killed during World War II, Freberg assumed the role of Junyer Bear in Chuck Jones' Looney Tunes cartoon What's Brewin', Bruin?
 (1948).
 This featured Jones' version of The Three Bears.

 He often found himself paired with Mel Blanc while at Warner Bros., where the two men performed such pairs as the mice Hubie and Bertie, the Goofy Gophers Mac and Tosh, and Spike the Bulldog and Chester the Terrier.
 In 1952, he was the voice of Friz Freleng's "Dumb Dog" in Foxy by Proxy, who meets up with a disguised Bugs Bunny wearing a fox suit.
 He was the voice of Pete Puma in the 1952 cartoon Rabbit's Kin, in which he did an impression of an early Frank Fontaine characterization (which later became Fontaine's "Crazy Guggenheim" character).

 Freberg's work as a voice actor for Walt Disney Productions included the role of Mr. Busy the Beaver in Lady and the Tramp (1955), and he did voice work in Susie the Little Blue Coupe and Lambert the Sheepish Lion.
 He received screen credit for his voice work on Three Little Bops (1957), where he voiced all the characters and sang the titular song.
 Freberg's interpretation of Pete Puma also provided the basis for Daws Butler's voice of Sam, the orange cat paired with Sylvester in the Academy Award-nominated short Mouse and Garden (1960).
 He voiced Cage E. Coyote, the father of Wile E. Coyote, in the 2000 short Little Go Beep.